fortrabbit/blog/our-new-status-page.md

 ---
 title: New status page
 author: fl
-excerpt: Finally we have a dedicated downtime communication channel.
+intro: Finally we have a dedicated downtime communication channel.
 created: 2014-09-02
 tag:
   - chronicles